aMLLibrary/aMLLibrary/example_configurations/README.md

 option4 = [valueA, valueB]  # List of values
 option5 = {keyA: valA, keyB: valB}  # Key-value dictionary
 ```
-For usage examples of the listed options, please check the configuration files in [this folder](example_configurations).
+For usage examples of the listed options, please check the configuration files in the [current folder](example_configurations).

 ## List of options